-The Kings Water Alliance initiated the formation of the Kings Water Alliance Management Zone to comply with the State Water Resources Control Board Nitrate Control Program requirements.
-To address the growing needs of this large region of California to solve the nitrate problem in groundwater, representatives from local growers and farmers and other permitted dischargers in the Kings and Tulare Lake Subbasins formed the Kings Water Alliance.
-The Kings Water Alliance (KWA) elected to pursue Path B to comply with the Nitrate Control Program, which meant forming a Management Zone.
+The Kings Water Alliance (KWA) initiated the formation of the KWA Management Zone to comply with the Central Valley Regional Water Quality Control Board (Central Valley Water Board or CVWB) Nitrate Control Program requirements.
+To address the growing needs of this large region of California to solve the nitrate problem in groundwater, representatives from local growers dairies, and other permitted dischargers in the Kings and Tulare Lake Subbasins formed the KWA.
+The KWA elected to pursue Path B to comply with the Nitrate Control Program, which meant forming a Management Zone.